-AmPark Neighborhood School is a small K-5 school, established in 2006, located within the Amalgamated Park Reservoir Cooperative Housing community in the Bronx.
+AmPark Neighborhood School is a PreK-5 school with approximately 300 students, located within the Amalgamated Park Reservoir Cooperative Housing community in the Bronx.
+We are celebrating our 16th Anniversary this year.
 The residents of this community (in existence since 1927) were the co-authors of our proposal to establish this unique learning environment.

-materials as resources to answer questions and get support.
-Classrooms are organized so that students can work independently or in small groups.
+Children are encouraged to use peers, teachers and a wide variety of classroom materials as resources to answer questions and engage in inquiries.
+Classrooms are organized so that students can work independently, with partners, and in small groups.
 The workshop model provides time for direct instruction, independent work, and class share time.
 Children are encouraged to review and reflect on shared and independent work.
 Questions and comments from classmates often inspire students’ next steps.

-AmPark has a full science lab, and every grade has FOSS science kits to support the science curriculum.
-Our proximity to Van Cortlandt Park and other beautiful parks enriches our science studies, and our partnership with the Audubon Society enriches our children’s educational experiences.
+At AmPark, every grade has AmPlify science kits to support the science curriculum.
+Our proximity to Van Cortlandt Park and other beautiful parks enriches our science studies, and our partnerships with the Bronx Botanical Garden, Bronx Children's Museum, and Audubon Society enriches our children’s educational experiences.

 Teachers work within the Expeditionary Learning, Eureka^2 Math, and Amplify science curricula across academic and arts disciplines in order to support individual children’s needs and interests, and provide multiple entry points into areas of study.
 Curriculum topics are generally broad enough to support, accommodate and encourage varied learning styles, interests and talents.
 Ongoing discussions that foster review and reflection are a pivotal part of students’ daily routines.